nixpal/Linux-Sentry/README.md

-3- Copy the file GeoIP.dat from the Repo to /usr/share/GeoIP/GeoIP.dat.
+3- Copy the file GeoIP.dat from the Repo to /usr/share/GeoIP/GeoIP.dat on the monitoring box.
 In my case I have this file on macOS in this destinaton /usr/local/var/GeoIP/GeoIP.dat
 You will probably find one file there already, but it's empty one and doesn't have any data.
 ### usage:
 geoiplookup 8.8.8.8